 An internationally recognized crocodilian specialist, he has become an integral part of the Crocodilian Advisory Group of the American Zoological Association (AZA), participating in the Chinese Alligator and Cuban Crocodile Species Survival Plans.
-He has reared twenty-three of the world’s twenty-five species of crocodilians and has bred eight species in captivity.
+He has reared twenty-five of the world’s twenty-seven species of crocodilians and has bred eight species in captivity.
 Many of the crocodilians that Bruce Shwedick has raised are currently a part of educational exhibits and captive breeding programs in zoological parks and aquariums.
-He currently has crocodilians on loan to the Smithsonian’s National Zoo, the Philadelphia Zoo, Zoo Miami, Portland Zoo and the Newport Aquarium in Kentucky.
+He currently has crocodilians on loan to the Smithsonian’s National Zoo, the Philadelphia Zoo, Zoo Miami and Maryland Zoo.

-Bruce has served for over a decade as an author and instructor for the AZA’s Crocodilian Biology and Captive Management Course, a professional development course for zookeepers and aquarists.
+Bruce has served for almost two decades as an author and instructor for the AZA’s Crocodilian Biology and Professional Management Course, a professional development course for zookeepers and aquarists.

-Bruce currently serves on the Steering Committee of the IUCN/SSC Crocodile Specialist Group.
-As Chairman for the CSG’s Tomistoma Task Force; he is promoting public awareness about the endangered Tomistoma, aka False Gharial, raising funds for conservation initiatives and at the same time providing training and consulting services to zoological parks and aquariums.
+For the past decade, Bruce served on the Steering Committee of the IUCN/SSC Crocodile Specialist Group.
+As Chairman for the CSG’s Tomistoma Task Force, he promoted public awareness of the endangered Tomistoma, aka False Gharial, raising funds for conservation initiatives and at the same time providing a training and consulting service to zoological parks and aquariums.
 In 2014, he participated in a month long review mission of crocodile ranching, farming and conservation in Indonesia, along with other members of the IUCN Crocodile Specialist Group including the Chairman, Professor Grahame Webb.
 The mission’s participants also included representatives of the Indonesian Ministry of Environment and Forestry, its Department of National Parks, the Institute of Sciences and the Indonesian Association of Crocodile Farmers.